williamdlees/ir_to_vdj/README.md

 Parse iReceptor metadata and convert to VDJbase format

 positional arguments:
-  input_file            iReceptor metadata for one or more studies (JSON)
+  input_file            iReceptor metadata for one or more studies (JSO N)

 optional arguments:
   -h, --help            show this help message and exit